AusBoone/Cave-Runner/docs/GameMechanics.md

 - **Magnet** – Attracts coins within a radius for a limited time.
 - **Speed Boost** – Temporarily increases player speed.
 - **Shield** – Absorbs one obstacle or hazard hit before breaking.
+- **Coin Bonus** – Temporarily multiplies the value of collected coins.
+Multiple bonuses stack their remaining time and a UI indicator can show the countdown.

 ## Scoring
 - Distance traveled increments continuously while alive.